Canonical tags are one of the most important SEO tags. Yet, they are often misunderstood.

 Canonical tags are important for SEO because they help search engines understand which version of a page is the original.

-Too much duplicate content can also influence the crawl budget that search engines allocate to your site.
+Too many duplicate pages can also influence the crawl budget that search engines allocate to your site.

-In addition, canonical tags are important for SEO because they help ensure that your site gets credit for the content.
+In addition, these tags are essential because they help ensure that your site gets credit for the content.

-If you have a blog post that is republished on another site, for example, you can use a canonical tag to tell Google that the original version is on your site.
+For example, if you have a post republished on another site, you can use a canonical tag to tell Google that the original version is on your site.

 When Should You Use Canonical Tags?